MargKos/Restaurant-Analysis/README.md

 - No original Yelp user data is published.
 - All users are **synthetic**.
-- Restaurant names may be pseudonymized in any released visualizations.
+- Restaurant names, ratings, categories are pseudonymized in any released visualizations.

 ---